About the Medical School Integration

 The delivery of health care continues to change and become more complex, and institutions that train the next generation of health care workers must not only be attuned to these changes, but be nimble enough to adapt to changes yet to come and ensure its students are positioned to meet the demands in this decade and beyond.

-These dynamics, coupled with an ever-increasing health care worker shortage, represent the foremost reason why Rutgers Biomedical and Health Sciences (RBHS) began to evaluate the educational structure of its medical schools.
+These dynamics, coupled with an ever-increasing health care worker shortage, represent the foremost reason why Rutgers Biomedical and Health Sciences (RBHS), now known as Rutgers Health, began to evaluate the educational structure of its medical schools.

-In 2019, a 12-member Future of Academic Medicine Committee with equal representation from New Jersey Medical School (NJMS) and Robert Wood Johnson Medical School (RWJMS) was formed to assess options and recommend ways in which further integration might benefit the medical schools and their students, and what the optimal structure might be.
+In 2019, a 12-member Future of Academic Medicine Committee with equal representation from NJMS and RWJMS was formed to assess options and recommend ways in which further integration might benefit the medical schools and their students, and what the optimal structure might be.

 After a year of deliberations, a thorough report on the future of academic medicine at Rutgers University was completed and presented to the Rutgers University Senate Executive Committee.
 Thereafter, the University Senate forwarded an extensive series of questions to prompt further deliberation and analysis.